fm-intelli-next/QA-technical-test/README.md

-# ECSD Tech Test
+# QA Technical Test
-Welcome to the ECSD Tech Test

-Please make a clone of this repository
+1. Please make a clone of this repository

 ## Running the application